Witness tree: Circle of Willow Oak Trees

 It is believed that a circle of Willow Oaks were planted in the 1920s south of the Vietnam Women's Memorial.
 Regardless of when they were planted, they were there to witness the creation of the Constitution Gardens in 1976 and addition of statues to the Vietnam Women's Memorial.

 Cork Trees

 Several Amur cork trees that are said to be at least 30 years old are in the area of the Franklin Delano Roosevelt Memorial.
 It is possible they were there to witness the Thomas Jefferson Memorial construction and its dedication in 1943.

 Yoshino Cherry Trees

 A row of Cherry Trees along the Tidal Basin in Washington DC were originally a gift from Japan as a symbol of friendship in 1910.
 The cherry trees given were infected with bugs and diseases and so Japan replaced their gift with a new set of Cherry Trees in 1912.
 Two Yoshino cherry trees were planted on the Northern Bank of the tidal basin by Helen Herron Taft and the Viscountess Chinda, wife of the Japanese Ambassador, on 27 March 1912.
 This ceremony started Washington DC's renowned National Cherry Blossom Festival.

+Hangman's Elm

+Hangman's Elm in Washington Square Park in Greenwich Village, Manhattan, New York City, is said to have been around in the time of the Revolutionary War.

+Eutaw Springs Battleground

+As of 2026 a live oak stands adjacent to the Eutaw Springs Battleground site in South Carolina.